TMiclot/MICLOT/User_Guide/__nonbonding_interactions.md

 - Finally, it may be due to the flexibility of the structure within which residues may have a slight mobility due to transient interaction between two subtypes.

-## C. Remark concerning Histidine
+## D. Remark concerning Histidine

 Histidine can participate in $\pi-\pi$ stacking thank to its imidazole group, or in $\pi-$ anion ([Lucas *et al.*, 2016](https://doi.org/10.1039/c5sc01386k) and [Liao *et al.*, 2013](https://doi.org/10.1186/1752-153X-7-44)).
 In $\pi-$ cation, histidine can participate as a $\pi-$ system or as a cation when protonated: HIP ([Gallivan and Dougherty, 1999](https://doi.org/10.1073/pnas.96.17.9459)).

-## D. Overview of interaction types
+## E. Overview of interaction types

 > [!NOTE]
 > Detailed information of all parameters and subtypes [go below](#detailed-description-of-non-bonding-interactions) this table.